Welcome to today's edition of the Rush 24-7 podcast.

 Now Mexico has appointed a new ambassador to come up with a better plan.

-Fed up with the frontrunner for the Republican presidential nomination, labeling Meiko as a cradle of drug runners, job poachers, and rapists.
+Fed up with the frontrunner for the Republican presidential nomination, labeling Mexico as a cradle of drug runners, job poachers, and rapists, the Mexican government is sending in respected diplomat Carlos Sada to lead a fight back.

-Mexico's new ambassador in Washington, Sada acknowledges that his country has neglected its image across the border and aims to fix that with public relations and media campaigns and by lobbying prominent U.S. companies, lawmakers, and civic leaders.
+Mexico's new ambassador in Washington, Sada, acknowledges that his country has neglected its image across the border and aims to fix that with public relations and media campaigns and by lobbying prominent U.S. companies, lawmakers, and civic leaders.

-He said we need to do a more thorough job so that people understand what Mexico contributes.
+This guy said after he was sworn in Mexico's Senate last week, he said, we need to do a more thorough job so that people understand what Mexico contributes.

 Contributes.

-And I think Mexico, if you're going to be honest here about doing a more thorough job so that people understand what Mexico can contributes, you might want to also add to that what Mexico takes.
+And I think Mexico, if you're going to be honest here about doing a more thorough job so people understand what Mexico contributes, you might want to also add to that what Mexico takes because there's a lot of stuff flowing across the border.

-Mexican officials say that U.S. politicians and officials have urged them to keep a low profile to avoid aggravating tensions and played down the Trump's uh chances here.
+Mexican officials say that U.S. politicians and officials have urged them to keep a low profile to avoid aggravating tensions and played down the Trump's chances here.

 The Republicans told us, quote, we'll deal with Trump.

-One senior Mexican government official said speaking on condition of anonymity.
+One senior Mexican government official said, speaking on condition of anonymity.

 You know people are losing touch when they do that.

-This is this is Mexico's getting worried here.
+Come on, this is this is Mexico's getting worried here.

 The bottom line, Mexico's getting worried, driven up the wall by Trump.

-And yes, we have the soundbite of the Trump supporter confronting Cruz, demanding to know how it is that he gets delegates in Colorado when nobody voted.
+No, no, before we get to the delegate situation and show you how Trump is now starting to emulate what Cruz is doing, and yes, we have the soundbite of the Trump supporter confronting Cruz, demanding to know how it is that he gets delegates in Colorado when nobody voted.

-And Cruz tries to say 65,000 people did vote there.
+And Cruz tries to say 65,000 people did vote.

-Grassroots activists, and this Trumpist won't hear it.
+They're a grassroots activist, and this Trumpist won't hear it.

 This Trumpist doesn't want to hear one word of it.